sauradip/action_localization_visualization/README.md

 Features include:

-The ability to visualize temporal segments of a particular Action Instance in the video Has support upto 20 class Instance
+1) The ability to visualize temporal segments of a particular Action Instance in the video
+2) Has support upto 20 class Instance
-Can visualize both Supervised and Weakly Supervised Model Output Includes code to convert output of two standard codes in Temporal Action Localization into visualizable format.
+3) Can visualize both Supervised and Weakly Supervised Model Output
+4) Includes code to convert output of two standard codes in Temporal Action Localization into visualizable format.

-VoTT helps facilitate an end-to-end machine learning pipeline:
+TALVT helps facilitate an end-to-end machine learning pipeline: